 Like Nathanael, God chose you from the beginning.
-Nathanael believed because Jesus said to him, "I saw you while you were still under the fig tree before Philip called you."
+Nathanael believed because Jesus said to him, "Before Philip called you, when you were still under the fig tree, I saw you."

 A question that you may ask yourself is "Why do I believe?"
 It is not just because you were born into a certain family or raised in a certain way.
+Members of the same household often hold very different views of God.
 All of us have somewhat different backgrounds, but all of those different influences have led us to this one, common place.
 We all have had different experiences, but each one of us has been led to this same faith in God.